populationgenomics/team-docs/new_repository.md

  -O .github/workflows/condarse.yaml
 ```

-Now, whenver you run `git push --tags`, a `Condarise` GitHub workflow will be triggered,
+Now, whenever you run `git push --tags`, a `Condarise` GitHub workflow will be triggered,
 build the package versioned after the corresponding git tag, and upload it to the
 Anacodna CPG channel.
 After that, the package will be available with: